 The form of this paragraph appears at first glance to provide direct evidence of its own “azanmig” claim.
 But something’s a little fishy: a lot of the words aren’t actually scrambled.
 Short words aren’t affected much if at all by the message’s middle-muddling, and most English words are short!

-An actual researcher at the University of Cambridge wrote an informative response to the meme:
+Matt Davis, an actual researcher at the University of Cambridge, wrote an informative response to the meme:

 There are elements of truth in this, but also some things which scientists studying the psychology of language (psycholinguists) know to be incorrect.